rkn45/io.github.rkn45.mifit/README.md

-# Zepp Life Hooks
+# Zepp Life Hooks Fork

-Let Zepp Life treat third-party telegram clients as official Telegram.
+A fork of tehcneko's [original module](https://github.com/Xposed-Modules-Repo/io.github.tehcneko.mifit) updated with with support for more clients.

-让 Zepp Lift 将第三方 Telegram 客户端视为官方 Telegram。
+Lets Zepp Life treat third-party telegram clients as Telegram.